 Two different types of technical alerts can be created using the Technical Alert Workbench:

 To access the Technical Alert Workbench, click on “Your Dashboard” at the top of any page and log in to your account.
-From Your Dashboard, you can click the “Technical Alert Workbench” link in the Control Center, or click the “New Alert” button in the Your Alerts section of the page.
+From Your Dashboard, you can click the “Technical Alert Workbench” link in the “Member Tools” section of the page, or click the “New Alert” button in the Your Alerts section of the page.

 Once on the workbench, the Alert Type buttons at the top left will allow you to choose which type of alert you want to create.
 To create a Price Alert, make sure “Price” is selected for the Alert Type.
 Choose “Advanced” for the Alert Type if you want to create an Advanced Alert.